350 Legend vs 5.56 | Is 350 Legend a Multi-Purpose AR-15 Round?

 Faxon Ascent 16" 350 Legend Upper Receiver Group

-The result is a rifle that not only hits its target with remarkable accuracy but also maintains a manageable weight for comfortable handling and a durable build that can handle any environment.
+The result is a rifle that hits its target with remarkable accuracy and maintains a manageable weight for comfortable handling and a durable build that can handle any environment.

 Best Multi-Purpose 350 Legend Ammo